The importance of understanding business law

 Harvard Business School Professor Constance Bagley agrees that a thorough understanding of business law is not just for lawyers.
 “Managers must become more astute about the legal environment around them, and be willing to challenge and work with counsel to achieve best outcomes,” she told Sean Silverstone at Harvard Business School.

 At a minimum, you need to know what conduct is legal and what is not.
-You should also be able to spot legal problems before they become an issue, and to identify opportunities to use the law to create value and manage risk.
+You should also be able to spot legal problems before they become an issue and identify opportunities to use the law to create value and manage risk.

 Studying law – what to look for